Capabilities¶

 commands.

-If I wanted to make everyone on the channel able to voice themselves or get automatically voiced by the AutoMode plugin, I would start by unsetting the default anticapability and setting the capability.:
+For instance, to make everyone on the channel able to voice themselves and get automatically voiced by the AutoMode plugin, unset the default anticapability and set the capability:

 channel capability unset -voice